acgis-remp0017/cnwi-data-cleaning/content/introduction.md

 * A report describing the processes I used and challenges I came across
 * A geoprocessing tool that I created to help me in my work
+* Any images I found alongside the data that were of sufficient quality to be useful in the future